RubixML/ML/CONTRIBUTING.md

 - Does your change require updates to the documentation?
 - Does an entry to the CHANGELOG need to be added?

-> Are you new to pull requests?
+> New to pull requests?
 Github has a great [howto](https://help.github.com/articles/about-pull-requests/) to get you started.

 ### Coding Style
-Rubix follows the PSR-2 coding style with additional rules.
-For any new file, include a header that contains a title, a clear short description, any references, and the author and package name.
-If you are making changes to an existing file, you may add your name to the author list under the last entry if you want.
+Rubix ML follows the PSR-2 coding style with additional rules.
+For any new class, include a class header that contains a title, a short description of what the class does, any references, and the author and package name.
+If you are making changes to an existing class, you may add your name to the author list under the last entry if you want.

 To run the style checker:
 ```sh